 Since I upgraded my desktop to CentOS 5.4 I’ve been getting loads of problems with VMware Server 2.x.
 I did a bit of Googling today and it turns out it’s a known problem.
-I followed the workaround listed at the following URL and it works fine now.
+I followed the workaround listed on a forum (dead-link).

 If you are struggling with VMware Server on RHEL 5.4 or any of its clones, give it a go.